 Schema.org and Its Effect on HVAC SEO

 Scema.org is a style of emphasizing particular information within your website so Google can index your content easier.
 This coding style organizes important keywords and details in a structured format that Google bots can easily read for increased searchability.
-Schema.org coding can be used throughout your HVAC site, from headers to content structure and delivers optimal indexability.
+Schema.org coding can be used throughout your HVAC site, from headers to content structure, and delivers optimal indexability.

 Rich Media for Improved SEO

-The effects of quality rich media on your site go on and on.
+The effects of quality-rich media on your site go on and on.
 These additions can improve user experience, create new calls to action, and can even help with your HVAC site SEO.
 Rich media formats include images, audio, and video, and provide your viewer with an entertaining experience as well as delivering pertinent information and services.
 However, although rich media can help make your HVAC website more compelling, it must have the correct SEO properties in order to promote your site’s appearance on SERPs.
 Along with SEO components, your rich media must be formatted correctly in order to provide the best user experience possible.
 Rich media that are not formatted correctly will rank lower, and sometimes, not at all, in search results.

 When selecting images and graphics to use on your HVAC website, choose options that reflect the page’s content and company.
 Use graphs and charts to reflect data and information, and use images of services performed as well as company photos for increased interest in your work.
 This will help keep your viewers’ attention throughout their visit, reducing bounce rates and abandoned conversions.

 Images and graphics can also be helpful with SEO strategies if used properly.
 Each image should have a filename that includes a keyword and should also have at least one keyword in the URL.
-Alt text is displayed on your site when your image can’t be loaded.
+Alt-text is displayed on your site when your image can’t be loaded.
 However, this field also helps Google index the contents of the image.
 Use this field to describe the image itself making sure it coincides with the page content.
 The image title displays when the mouse hovers over the on-screen image and should tie the image in with the alt text.
 The snippet of content under your image is called the caption.
 This field provides a more lengthy description for your image and tie-in to the page’s content.
-Image captions should be no longer than two lines long and should include at least one primary keyword and secondary keyword.
+Image captions should be no longer than two lines long and should include at least one primary keyword and a secondary keyword.

-Adding podcasts and other audio to your website not only improves the user experience and provide interesting content, but it also delivers SEO opportunities.
+Adding podcasts and other audio to your website not only improves the user experience and provides interesting content, but also delivers SEO opportunities.
 Most podcasts are hosted by third-party sites such as Blubrry, SoundCloud, or PodBean, and then embedded into your site.
 This provides a simpler way to display your podcast other than including it on the sitemap.
 However, if using a third-party host, ensure that the metadata and SEO information is properly completed to get your content seen.

 Each of your podcasts is listed by recording or episode and grouped by subject in shows.
 Each of the shows includes a title and description which helps the viewer know what content will be presented.
 When constructing your podcast show title, include at least one main keyword to help Google index your audio file.
 Also include multiple keywords, both primary and secondary, in the description of your show which will display on the main search page of your host platform.
 Once a show is clicked, a list of episodes appears.
 Episodes have their own title and description and should be approached just as the show details.
 These fields should clearly display the content’s subject matter and provide a summary of the podcasts using primary and secondary keywords.